mbernste/mbernste.github.io/_posts/2024-03-28-diffusion.md

 $$\hat{p} := \text{arg min}_p \ KL(q \ \vert\vert \ p)$$

-_Note, here we use $p$ to denote the approximate distribution and $q$ to denote the exact distribution.
+<span style="color:#cf8421">_Note, here we use $p$ to denote the approximate distribution and $q$ to denote the exact distribution.
 This is to match the common notation used in the literatur on diffusion models, though in my prior [blog post on variational inference](https://mbernste.github.io/posts/variational_inference/), I use $q$ to denote the approximate distribution and $p$ to denote the exact distribution.
-My apologies for this confusion!_
+My apologies for this confusion!_</span>

 In our case, we wish to learn the reverse diffusion process from the forward diffusion process, so we start with the following objective function: